AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 You can also choose **[!UICONTROL Ascending]** or **[!UICONTROL Descending]** to sort assets in ascending or descending order by the criteria you choose.

-In List View, you can sort by clicking a column name.
+In List View, you can sort by selecting a column name.

 ## Conduct a simple search {#conducting-a-simple-search}